Does a Pool Add Value to Your House? Pros and Cons

-While cheaper, an above-ground pool will negatively impact the home’s aesthetics when compared to neighboring homes.
+While cheaper, an above-ground pool will negatively impact the home’s aesthetics compared to neighboring homes.

-If looking to add long-term value to your property then an in-ground pool is the only way to go that has the chance and opportunity to provide the value you are looking for.
+If you are looking to add long-term value to your property, then an in-ground pool is the only way to go that has the chance and opportunity to provide the value you are looking for.

 Is a Pool A Good Investment?

-When you are choosing to add a pool to your house they can be a tremendously awesome addition to your backyard.
+When you are choosing to add a pool to your house, it can be a tremendously awesome addition to your backyard.

 However, in the overall scheme of things, there is a large debate over the actual return on your investment when you build a pool.

-Typically the cost and what you get when selling will be even or possibly at a loss, so for example, you build a $30,000 pool in most cases you will be able to sell the house for $30,000 more.
+Typically the cost and what you get when selling will be even or possibly at a loss, so for example, if you build a $30,000 pool, in most cases, you will be able to sell the house for $30,000 more.

 Another example, if your home is valued at $200,000 without a pool and then at $235,000 with a pool, you may think you have profit.
 What happens though if the pool cost you $65,000 to install?
 This would mean that the installation of that pool will not add value to your home and actually cost you money.Josh

-Though this isn’t always the case, sometimes you can end up losing money if the area isn’t right or demand for a pool is low in your area.
+Though this isn’t always the case, sometimes you can lose money if the area isn’t right or demand for a pool is low.

-As investments go it will not return you more than you pay into getting it built, so for this case, I wouldn’t consider a pool an “investment”.
+As investments go, it will not return you more than you pay to get it built, so for this case, I wouldn’t consider a pool an “investment.”